 While it’s always rewarding to reach the finish line after a hard-earned race, the on-top-of-the-world feeling only lasts so long before sore muscles and tired feet kick in.
 Instead of looking for an over-the-counter pain medication, or even seemingly inconsequential aspirin or ibuprofen, try these post-race cure-alls.

 Arnica is a flowering plant that looks somewhat similar to a daisy or sunflower.
-Part of the sunflower family, arnica can help reduce bruising, swelling, arthritis and other injuries.
-While you can purchase arnica as a gel or cream at heath specialty stores or online, it’s also possible to make your own if you happen to have wild arnica montana nearby.
-This website has instructions on how to purchase the dried flowers if you don’t have any or are unsure of how to identify this sunny plant.
+Part of the sunflower family, arnica can help reduce bruising, swelling, arthritis, and other injuries.
+While you can purchase arnica as a gel or cream at heath specialty stores or online, it’s also possible to make your own if you happen to have wild Arnica montana nearby.
+You can find instructions online on how to purchase the dried flowers if you don’t have any or are unsure of how to identify this sunny plant.

 Ashwagandha is a well-known herb in Ayurveda, and better known as Indian ginseng.
 This herb has been used for thousands of years for a variety of conditions and treatments, but recent research has shown that it can be particularly useful for athletes.
 The study examined here noted that males placed on a supplement regime of Ashwagandha had significant muscle strength increases, in addition to better recovery.
 The Chopra Center recommends taking 600-1,000 mg twice daily.